simons-work/coding-exercise-web-api/README.md

 I treated the Email check with a regular expression in the end.
 The FluentValidation library does offer a EmailAddress built in function but it only seems to enforce "a@b" type addresses.
 The requirements might also have been wrong, in that they said at least 4 alphanumerics followed by @, followed by least 2 alphanumerics but email addresses should be able to contain more than alphanumerics before the @ symbol e.g. dash, hyphen, period, etc so in the end i went with regular expression which allows any character except whitespace before an @ symbol following by at least two non whitespace characters.
 I didn't allow for leading or trailing whitespace in the emails too which probably needs to be improved.

 ### Non requirements (but maybe needed?) ###
-The requirements did not ask for this but you said in the interview, try to read in between the lines, so I added some business logic in the CustomerService class to perform a check to see if the customer  has already registered with the same email before and if so it does not create a new customer.
+The requirements did not ask for this but when I was originally asked to do this a few years ago for an interview, they said try to read in between the lines, so I added some business logic in the CustomerService class to perform a check to see if the customer  has already registered with the same email before and if so it does not create a new customer.
 This is detected in the CustomerController and returned as HTTP 400 Bad Request like any other validation problem.